MP Estate Planning UK

 What is inheritance tax, and how does it apply to property?

-How can I avoid inheritance tax on my property?
+How can I reduce my inheritance tax liability on my property?

 What is the current inheritance tax threshold, and how might it change?